-A striking cornocopia of history, culture, cuisine, street life and business, Delhi keeps its visitors perfectly busy.
+A striking cornocopia of history, culture, cuisine, street life and business, Delhi keeps it’s visitors perfectly busy.
 You may be overwhelmed by the chaos at first but as the city slowly spreads its layers you will see that there are many fun places to see in Delhi that will take your breath away.

 Located on the border of not just one, but three UNESCO World Heritage Sites, you are sure to come across Delhi’s historical attractions that will blow your mind at their majesty.
 In addition to these, there are plenty of street food stores and stalls in the old alley that will pump your taste buds with some lip-smacking dishes.
-Don’t forget the most happening party centers in the city, locals as well as travelers come here to see the best time of their lives.
+Don’t forget the most happening party centers in the Delhi, locals as well as travelers come here to see the best time of their lives.